 What is it that you do differently – and more importantly – BETTER than your competition?

 “Outstanding Customer Service” doesn’t count.
 EVERYONE says that.

 This is the most important part of the branding process and the part that even seasoned professionals often don’t seem to understand.
 And it’s hard.
-Defining your Value Proposition is a lot like the game of GO.
-It is a question that takes a second to ask and a lifetime to answer.
+Branding is a lot like the game of GO.
+It’s simple to explain but takes a lifetime to master.
 But if you can answer this one question, marketing is easy.
 All you have to do then is get your answer in front of as many people as possible.